Re'eh: Deuteronomy chapter 11

 In his Mishneh Torah, Maimonides hinged his discussion of free will on Deuteronomy 11:26–28, "Behold, I set before you this day a blessing and a curse."
 Maimonides taught that God grants free will to all people.
 One can choose to turn to good or evil.

-Maimonides taught that people should not entertain the foolish thesis that at the time of their creation, God decrees whether they will be righteous or wicked (what some call "predestination").
+Maimonides taught that people should not entertain the thesis that at the time of their creation, God decrees whether they will be righteous or wicked (what some call "predestination").
 Rather, each person is fit to be righteous or wicked.
 Jeremiah implied this in Lamentations 3:38: "From the mouth of the Most High, neither evil nor good come forth."
 Accordingly, sinners, themselves, cause their own loss.
 It is thus proper for people to mourn for their sins and for the evil consequences that they have brought upon their own souls.
 Jeremiah continues that since free choice is in our hands and our own decision prompts us to commit wrongs, it is proper for us to repent and abandon our wickedness, for the choice is in our hands.
 This is implied by Lamentations 3:40, "Let us search and examine our ways and return [to God]."

-Maimonides taught that this principle is a pillar on which rests the Torah and the commandments, as Deuteronomy 30:15 says, "Behold, I have set before you today life and good, death and evil," and Deuteronomy 11:26 says, "Behold, I have set before you today the blessing and the curse," implying that the choice is in our hands.
+Maimonides taught that this principle is a pillar on which the Torah and the commandments rest, as Deuteronomy 30:15 says, "Behold, I have set before you today life and good, death and evil," and Deuteronomy 11:26 says, "Behold, I have set before you today the blessing and the curse," implying that the choice is in our hands.

 Maimonides argued that the idea that God decrees that an individual is righteous or wicked (as imagined by astrology) is inconsistent with God's command through the prophets to "do this" or "not do this."
 For according to this mistaken conception, from the beginning of humanity's creation, their nature would draw them to a particular quality, and they could not depart from it.
 Maimonides saw such a view as inconsistent with the entire Torah, with the justice of retribution for the wicked or reward for the righteous, and with the idea that the world's Judge acts justly.